AshishRamesh/Project-ARIA/README.md

 <div style="border: 1px solid black; padding: 10px;">

+- ``ros_arduino_bridge``: Turns an Arduino into a motor controller!
+It provides a simple serial interface to communicate with a high-level computer running ROS, and generates the appropriate PWM signals for a motor driver, to drive two motors.
 - ``ROS 2 Humble``: The Robot Operating System (ROS) 2 Humble Hawksbill, a flexible framework for writing robot software.
 - `Gazebo`: A powerful robot simulation tool that allows for testing and development in a simulated environment.
 - `SLAM Toolkit`: Simultaneous Localization and Mapping (SLAM) toolkit used for mapping and navigation.